sentenial/developer-docs/pages/prodOpenBanking/ob_checkoutoverview.md

 For more on API Keys and OAuth, see the <a href="ob_generalrules.html">API Basics</a> section.

 ## Generating a Unique Payment ID

-Each Open Banking payment requires a unique payment identifier.
+The Open Banking payment endpoint returns a payment identifier on a sucessful invocation.

 To generate a payment ID: